katiejduane/FrontEndProject_JimJasonKatie/readme.md

 - Use of grid layout

 # Stretch Goals
-- Use of CSS animations for hover as well as certain click functions
+- Use of CSS animations for hover as well as certain click functions (reached)
-- Customized map with information on Georgia farms that actively farm the plants/animals we present on our website
+- Customized map with information on Georgia farms that actively farm the plants/animals we present on our website (reached)
-- Fade animations on modal/backdrop for peaceful effect
+- Fade animations on modal/backdrop for peaceful effect (reach)
-- Customized Google Maps window (both look and information)
 - Background color that corresponds to weather API and/or time (still a WIP)

 # Authors